 How to get to Rainbow Mountain?

-To get to Rainbow Mountain from Cusco, you need to follow south through the highway to Puno for about 2 hours and then continue through a dirt route to Rainbow Mounatin for about 1.5 hours to the trailhead.
+To get to Rainbow Mountain from Cusco, you must follow south through the highway to Puno for about 2 hours and then continue through a dirt route to Rainbow Mountain for about 1.5 hours to the trailhead.
 There is two way to get to Rainbow Mountain from the Cusco – Puno highway:

 Cusco – Checccupe – Pitumarca – Rainbow Mountain:

 The original route to Rainbow Mountain was the only route to access Rainbow Mountain; take almost 4 hours to get from Cusco to the trailhead.
 Nowadays, this trail is used by a few tour operators due to the long drive.

 Cusco – Cusipata – Chillihuani – Rainbow Mountain:

 The new and easiest access to Rainbow Mountains takes around 3 hours to arrive at the trailhead, and the hike also is easier with a gradual inclination.

 Rainbow Mountain tours you can find at very low prices; a basic tour is offered at approximately 30$ in a shared service and bilingual guide: During this tour is expected to be in a large group, basic meal in a local restaurant, and tour guides might be bilingual, this means that the tour guide will explain in 2 languages.

 Another beautiful but rarely visited site is located just a 30-minute hike from Rainbow Mountain.
 Red Valley offers an amazing redish landscape due to its high iron concentration in the soil.
 TreXperience the Red Valley in all our Rainbow Mountain tours.